Amazo: Modern Age

 The android Amazo was created by Professor Anthony Ivo, a scientist with expertise in multiple fields who is obsessed with immortality.
-The original Justice League of America (Green Lantern, Flash, Aquaman, Wonder Woman, and the Martian Manhunter) discover their powers are being drained and somehow then being used by a thief who is after animals known to have long lifespans.
+The original Justice League of America (Green Lantern, Flash, Aquaman, Wonder Woman, and Martian Manhunter) discover their powers are being drained and somehow then being used by a thief who is after animals known to have long lifespans.
 While attempting to discover the perpetrator, the League is confronted and defeated by Amazo, who has duplicated their powers using Ivo's "absorption cell" technology.
 Amazo brings the team to Ivo, who reveals he has created a means of extending his lifespan courtesy of the data obtained from studying the creatures Amazo captured.
 The League then defeats Ivo and the android.
 Ivo's immortality results in his body becoming monstrous in form, and the android is stored in the League trophy room.

 The android is temporarily re-activated twice to assist the League in regaining lost abilities.
 When red sun radiation reaches Earth, Amazo reactivates and engages in an extensive battle with Superman involving time-travel, only to be defeated before it can murder Ivo and the League.
-Later, the Key, having been shrunken in size, re-activates Amazo in a failed bid to return to normal.
-The League defeats Amazo, after which Zatanna restores the Key to his former state.
+Key, having been shrunken in size, re-activates Amazo in a failed bid to return to normal.
+The League defeats Amazo, after which Zatanna restores Key to his former state.

 After the Justice League of America disbands and reforms as a small team of mostly new heroes based in Detroit, Ivo reactivates Amazo to attack this less experienced, "weaker" League.
 The android defeats all the new members but is finally stopped by Justice League founding members Martian Manhunter and Aquaman.

 A different Amazo model is later activated and battles the superhero team the Conglomerate.
 This updated Amazo searches for Ivo and encounters the hero Aztek, who succeeds in reasoning with the android rather than overpowering it.
-This Amazo model also briefly battles the Resurrection Man before finally being destroyed.
+This Amazo model also briefly battles Resurrection Man before finally being destroyed.
 Before his destruction, the second model of Amazo is summoned into the future by the android hero Hourman, who wishes to meet his "ancestor".
 This Amazo copies Hourman's time-warping Worlogog, becoming "Timazo" in the process.
 Timazo wreaks havoc with his new ability to manipulate time, but is defeated and returned to the past so his history can run its course.
-Another, similar model of Amazo later has several more encounters with Hourman.